Customer Management

 Trigger: "onboard a new customer", "create a customer", "register a user"

-Required inputs: tenantId, firstName, lastName, phone1, email, nationalIdentityNumber, userTypeId, externalUniqueId
+Required inputs: tenantId, firstName, lastName, phone1, email, userTypeId, plus one identity document — nationalIdentityNumber, or a passport (see Identity Document Alternatives). externalUniqueId is optional.

-New customer onboarding follows five steps: create the customer record, trigger KYC, confirm the result, check wallet eligibility, then provision the wallet.
-KYC must run before wallet provisioning — eligibility is determined by the KYC outcome.
+New customer onboarding follows four steps: create the customer record, trigger KYC, check wallet eligibility, then provision the wallet.
+KYC must run before wallet provisioning, but there is no separate "wait for KYC to resolve" step — wallet eligibility is evaluated synchronously against the customer's current KYC state each time you call it, so you check eligibility immediately after ratification returns.

 Step 1 — Create Customer